Toloka/docs/en/guide/concepts/pool-edit.md

 #### {% if locale == "en-com" %}**Keep pool open after completion, sec**{% endif %}

 The interval during which the pool will remain open from the moment all tasks are completed.
-Minimum — 0, maximum — 259200 seconds (three days).
+Minimum — 0 (1 if you use dynamic overlap), maximum — 259200 seconds (three days).

 For example, you can use this parameter if you need an open pool where you regularly upload new tasks.